djm56/WordPress-Admin-Customizer/README.md

 1. Copyright text at the bottom of the dashboard
 2. Adds a custom dashboard item
 3. Logo for login page
-4. Removes all Dashboard items.
+4. Hide Dashboard items.
 5. Select Color for Login Page Background and Font

-Version: 1.2.0
+Version: 1.3.0

 ## How to Install